7.2 Childhood lessons

 What emerges from Green’s work is that the obstacles to enjoying classical music for that majority of kids who are not getting classical lessons overlap with the problems that I’m identifying here with the way that classical musicians are trained to behave and think.
 In particular the lack of opportunity to discover for themselves, with their contemporaries, and to be creative in their playing, are major factors that put them off.
 Allowing a greater variety of approaches to playing scores (and indeed playing without scores) may well allow many more young people to find participating in WCM rewarding and socially including (as opposed also to social death).
 Improvisation is important here, as Green’s work makes clear: working by ear, making a personal contribution, are key ingredients in enjoying taking part.

-It seems very likely, then, that the kinds of classical improvisation that are now being fostered by the Trinity exam board in the UK, and that David Dolan and others are now teaching at advanced level in conservatoires, could be used even more productively as a normal part of classical music training for children, bringing benefits (clearly shown in recent studies of audience response) in intensity and communication of musicianship for all kinds of classical repertoire.
+In the same spirit, the kinds of classical improvisation that are now being fostered by the Trinity exam board in the UK, and that David Dolan and others are now teaching at advanced level in conservatoires, could be used even more productively as a normal part of classical music training for children, bringing benefits (clearly shown in recent studies of audience response) in intensity and communication of musicianship for all kinds of classical repertoire.
 The lack of ability to improvise may be one of the reasons that musical training in childhood doesn’t lead to lifelong engagement for a great many.

 Another may be the related intolerance—not just on the part of gatekeepers but induced in everyone who learns an instrument—of any stylistic or technical stumbling or shortcoming.
 That you need to do hard things not just ably but perfectly in order not to seem a bad musician is a real disincentive to anyone whose musical skills falter through interruption, through what might otherwise have been only a temporary reduction in interest or regular practice, which can happen all too easily during difficult teenage years.
 It is difficult and dispiriting to recover from even a temporary hiatus when perfection is the only acceptable product.
 Simply picking up your instrument and playing for fun is never (allowed to be) that simple when performing classical music.